-A perfect Christmas gift for bumblebee lovers Three tins of wildflower seed balls to support declining British Bumblebees.
+The perfect gift for nature lovers, three tins of wildflower seed balls to support declining British Bumblebees.

-Celebrate 10 years of Seedball with our Bumblebee Celebration Tins, perfect for eco-conscious gardeners and nature lovers!
-Each pack contains three tins, featuring seed balls that support declining bee species: Short-Haired, Great Yellow, and Shrill Carder Bumblebees.
-Ethically produced, each tin holds 20 seed balls, covering 1 square metre when planted.
+Perfect for spring!!!
+Bumblebee Celebration Tins each hold 20 bee-friendly wildflower seed balls - enough to cover 1 square metre when planted.
 Simply scatter the seed balls on soil or compost and watch nature thrive!
-Ideal as thoughtful gifts for birthdays, special occasions, or to promote biodiversity in your garden.
+Ideal as thoughtful gifts for eco-conscious gardeners and nature lovers on Mother's Day, birthdays, special occasions, or to promote biodiversity in your garden.
 Help rewild your space while making a positive impact on the environment!

-Each tin contains 20 seed balls, each with approximately 30 bumblebee-friendly wildflower seeds (see below for plant details).
-These make for lovely gardening bee friendly gifts.
-They will work well in window boxes, balcony pots, garden beds and wildlife gardens.
+Each tin contains 20 seed balls, each seed ball contains approximately 30 bumblebee-friendly wildflower seeds (see below for plant details).
+These make lovely gardening bee-friendly gifts or eco-friendly Mother's Day gifts.
+They will work well in window boxes, balcony pots, garden beds and wildlife-friendly gardens.

 It’s time to rewild!